Worcestershire Sauce Powder

-This sauce is just that but it’s been dehydrated and into a significantly more potent powder.
+This sauce is just that, but it’s been dehydrated and into a significantly more potent Worcestershire seasoning.
 Worcestershire powder can be mixed with water to form a quick sauce, but we also love it in rubs for ribs or sprinkled onto a steak or ham during the last bits of cooking so it can form a Worcestershire glaze.

 |Basic Preparation||No preparation necessary, ready to use as is.
 To reconstitute to the flavor of table Worcestershire, blend 1 part Worcestershire Powder to 1.5 parts water (by weight).|

 |Recommended Applications||Add Worcestershire Powder to flavor sauce, stews, or soups.
 Worcestershire Sauce Powder is a versatile spice, try experimenting with this powder with other herbs and spices to create your very own dry rub, or simply sprinkle on cooked steaks, pork, or roasts for great flavor.
 Sprinkle on pasta or steamed vegetables or mix in with your parmesan cheese prior to adding to your dish.|

 |Handling / Storage||Store in a cool, dry place.|

 |Dietary Preferences||Gluten-Free, Kosher Parve|